1-year-old inside SUV stolen in Crown Heights, Brooklyn found safe

-CROWN HEIGHTS, Brooklyn (WABC) -- A 1-year-old boy who was inside an SUV stolen in Brooklyn Monday has been found safe, police say.
+CROWN HEIGHTS, Brooklyn (WABC) -- A 1-year-old boy who was inside an SUV stolen in Brooklyn has been found safe - and now police are looking for the man who stole the vehicle in the first place.

-The vehicle was stolen from Kingston Avenue and Dean Street in Crown Heights.

-The child, Sincere Gilchrist, was found unharmed inside the SUV at 1617 Park Place, about a mile from the scene of the theft.
+The little boy, Sincere Gilchrist, was sitting up and alert in the back of ambulance after he was found Monday night in the 1600 block of Park Place, about a mile east of where that white Mitsubishi Outlander was stolen.

 ----------